... or How to Write a Successful Proposal

 It's similar to telling a story, right?
 With this structure in mind, it is easier for you to write a short, concise, and appealing abstract.
 Remember that your proposal will be published on the conference schedule.
 Therefore, it is very important to get your main message and bullet points across in an easy and consumable way.

 One last thing: proofread.
 There is nothing more annoying than a sentence that has to be read all over again because it doesn't make sense due to errors of sloppiness, like spelling or grammar mistakes.
-For readers, a disrupted reading flow may be a reason for exclusion.
+For some reviewers or readers, a disrupted reading flow may be a reason for exclusion.

-Don't be nervous.
-Don't think that you have to submit something totally new.
-Don't worry too much.
-As long as you share your experiences, speak about something you did and you are passionate about, it will be interesting.
-If you are not sure whether your topic is of interest to others, ask your colleagues if they would like to hear about it and function as a test audience.
-Their feedback can be helpful and valuable for you.
-Getting a review from others from the community can help you to clarify or change your angle.
+If you are not sure whether your topic is of interest to others, ask your colleagues and friends if they would like to hear about it and function as a test audience.
+They can give you early feedback and provide tips, which can be helpful and valuable for you.
+Discussing ideas with other people from the community can help you to clarify or change your angle.

 This is just a short summary of tips that may help you to write a good proposal.
 Below you can find some other sources of information.
-Although there is not one formula on how to write a good proposal, remember that it always starts with an idea...
+There is not one formula on how to write a good proposal, but if you follow the tips I provided, you will submit the best possible proposal and make it more likely to be accepted.
+And if your proposal isn’t accepted, then at least you gained experience and knowledge to pursue the next opportunity.

 Writing Abstracts: Non-Advice from a Speaker and Reviewer by Cassandra Leung